5 Ways To Supercharge Your Short-Term Savings in September

 It’s one thing to say you’d like to “save more money.”
-It’s another thought process entirely to state a specific number and time frame, such as $10,000 in six months.
-Break it down, and that means you need to save $1,666.67 per month or roughly $417 per week.
-If your income doesn’t allow for this level of savings, start with a goal to save $1,000, or even $100, this month.
+It’s another thought process entirely to state a specific number and time frame.
+Start with a goal to save $1,000, or even $100, this month.

 Then take the next step and actually envision yourself achieving that goal.
-If it helps, write yourself a check for $10,000, post-dated six months from now, and place it on the bulletin board above your desk.
 Also, think about how that level of financial freedom and security will feel to you.
 What would you splurge on knowing you have a comfortable nest egg?

-Although you may be envisioning yourself as wealthy — or even with an extra $10,000 in the bank — it’s important to watch your spending carefully to free up that $417 per week.
+Although you may be envisioning yourself as wealthy, it’s important to watch your spending carefully to free up extra money each week.
 You may want to take a page from your pandemic playbook and eliminate eating out and entertainment expenses.

 Right now, many people are engaging in “revenge spending” or adopting a you-only-live-once attitude that can result in overspending, especially on trips and entertainment.
 If your goal is to save, halt these activities for 30 days.
 Having survived more than a year without these luxuries, you can make it another month if saving money is your priority.